gae123/sd2/README.md

 [here](https://raw.githubusercontent.com/gae123/sd2/master/examples/config-1/config.yaml)
 It will start two containers on a host called paros that run an image that has ubuntu 16.04, ssh and nginx.
-The first one will be called paros-0 and the second will be called paros-1.
+The first container will be called paros-0 and the second will be called paros-1.
 From the EH, you should be able to ssh to paros-0 and paros-1.
 You will find yourself in your own home directory in paros, using your username.
 On your EH